Tag Archives: Chas Sinclair

 Lew worked as Mike’s assistant in the early 80s for a range of children’s books and they became good friends.
 When OiNK came along Lew suggested bringing Mike back to comics for the first time in years to co-editor Mark Rodgers.
 This was his first appearance in the comic and he’d be back another eight times.
 Even though he’s better known for appearing in more traditional titles, there was never anything traditional about his work.
 As such, I think he’s a perfect addition to Uncle Pigg’s team and I look forward to seeing what else he brings to future issues.

 Writer Graham Exton (whose name I haven’t seen mentioned in the fortnightly in several months) and artist Davey Jones produced another funny little OiNK mini-strip but this one is a little special because Davey has previously shared an original rough sketch by Mark Rodgers as well as his own thoughts on his finished product.
-I saved this away for future reference and it’s nearly time to share this little insight into the creation of OiNK.
-I say nearly because it deserves its own post so watch out for that in the days after this review.
+I’ve saved this away for future reference and I will share this little insight into its creation, so watch out for it in the Creating OiNK section of the blog.

 Mike Higgs’ son also makes an appearance this issue, sort of, in a scrawled shout out on an office desk in Lew’s Pete and his Pimple as the young Mr Throb dreams of being the high-flying Captain Pimply superhero.
 Smelly alien Burp isn’t being anywhere near as daring at the beginning of his strip though.
-More classic highlights to long-running OiNK favourites.
+More classic highlights of long-running OiNK favourites.

 Our heroic Wonder Pig is back again with another name change, another ill-fated attempt at heroism and it all kicks off when his owner falls down another pit.
 Lashie the Wonder Pig is written by Tony Husband and drawn by Chas Sinclair and it’s this repetition of events which makes it so very funny indeed.
 In fact, this issue’s strip will be all the funnier if you’ve read the one I included in the highlights to #18.
 So go read that first and then come back here to read this next strip.
 Go on then!

 This is a great way of parodying the TV series and movies of a certain Border Collie and their own repetitive nature.
-But just like Lassie‘s fans didn’t mind, our own Lashy (well, that’s the spelling for now anyway) also had fans who craved the same things happening again and again.
+Lassie‘s fans didn’t mind and our own Lashie’s fans craved the same things happening again and again.
 The more strips that appeared the funnier these got.
 They wouldn’t appear too regularly, if they had maybe we would’ve grown tired of the formula but as such their semi-regular surprise appearances were always a hit.

 Our flying special comes to an end with news the next issue is a ‘Mirthful Musical Issue’.
-Regular readers may be thinking this is a repeat of the subject from #16 but that issue was all about the world of pop music, our next one takes in the whole of the musical world and nothing is off limits.
+Regular readers may be thinking this is a repeat of the subject from #16 but that one was all about the world of pop music, our next one takes in the whole of the musical world and nothing is off limits.
 Think of the difference between #6‘s ‘Animal Crackers Issue’ and #27‘s ‘Big, Soft Pets Issue’.
 There’s even going to be a very special appearance from a famous post-punk band in a photo story, so it’s definitely not to be missed.

 So save your bookmarks, follow on socials or sub to the blog so you’ll get notified on Monday 30th May 2022 of the latest OiNK review!